-Accordingly, our shareholders do not have the same protections afforded to shareholders of companies that are subject to all of the corporate governance requirements of Nasdaq and the domestic reporting requirements of the SEC.
+Accordingly, our shareholders do not have the same protections afforded to shareholders of companies that are subject to all of the domestic reporting requirements of the SEC.
 We may utilize these exemptions for as long as we continue to qualify as a foreign private issuer.